Eugen Trică: Steaua București

 Trică joined Steaua București in 1998.
 He won the 1998–99 Cupa României after being introduced by coach Emerich Jenei in the final's overtime against Rapid, a match decided by a penalty shoot-out where he netted his spot kick.
 In the 2000–01 season, he also won the championship with The Military Men, being used by coach Pițurcă in 30 games in which he scored seven goals.
-Subsequently, he netted two goals in Steaua's 2–1 victory against Dinamo București in the 2001 Supercupa României.
+Subsequently, he netted two goals in Steaua's 2–1 victory against rivals Dinamo București in the 2001 Supercupa României.

 Litex Lovech, Maccabi Tel Aviv and CSKA Sofia

 Trică joined Litex Lovech in 2003 where over the course of two seasons he scored 22 goals in 54 league matches.
 He helped the club win the 2004–05 Bulgarian Cup, coach Ljupko Petrović using him the entire match in the penalty shoot-out victory against CSKA Sofia in the final where he scored the first spot kick.
 Subsequently, he joined the squad of Israeli side Maccabi Tel Aviv in 2005.
 After a few months, he returned to Bulgaria, this time at CSKA Sofia where he played alongside fellow Romanians Florentin Petre and Alexandru Pițurcă.
 There, he won the 2005–06 Bulgarian Cup and the 2006 Bulgarian Supercup.
 The latter trophy was secured after he played the entire match under coach Plamen Markov in the penalty shoot-out victory against rivals Levski Sofia in which Trică netted the first spot kick.
 Trică was one of the highest-scoring foreign players in the Bulgarian league as in the 98 appearances made in the competition he had 39 goals to his name.